“She did an amazing job…” – Angela “So glad I did it!!” – Fred

 Several manufacturers received FDA permission to claim, “permanent reduction,” NOT “permanent removal” for their lasers.
 This means that although laser treatments with these devices will permanently reduce the total number of body hairs, they will not result in a permanent removal of all hair.
 The specific claim granted is “intended to effect stable, long-term, or permanent reduction” through selective targeting of melanin in hair follicles.

-Electrolysis WORKS on the toughest of cases.
+Electrolysis hair removal WORKS on the toughest of cases.
 Regardless of the cause of your unwanted hair, whether it is purely cosmetic or a symptom of a medical condition such as polycystic ovary syndrome (PCOS), congenital adrenal hyperplasia, Cushing’s disease or a hormonal change causing an increase in testosterone, Electrolysis can work for you.

 Why Kathryn Butters, Licensed & Registered Electrologist in NYC